-The model defined by FAMI provides for the evaluation of issuers on the basis of an internal methodology that uses the data made available by the specialized info-provider "MSCI ESG Research" and which aim to analyze and measure the degree of alignment of an issuer with the n.
+The model defined by FAMI provides for the evaluation of issuers on the basis of an internal methodology which aims to analyze and measure the degree of alignment of an issuer with the n.
 17 SDGs promoted by the United Nations.